You need perspective and hope (not more anxiety, overwhelm, guilt, or despair). And practical suggestions that don't require you to be super-human.

 I use the word "Real" partly in the sense that it's focused on what's real and important to you.
 It's living according to your values, as opposed to allowing your life to be driven by capitalism and consumerism.
 I'm also referring to things like real food, real relationships, and real connections to nature.

-When you sincerely commit to caring for your self and your family with a focus on your truest values, you are indirectly taking care of the Whole because you and your family are inextricably connected to the Whole.
+You and your family are inextricably connected to the Whole.
+So, when you sincerely commit to caring for your self and your family with a focus on your truest values, you are also taking care of the Whole.
 This is what I call living a Real Green Life.

 "Business as usual" vs "a real, green life"